usmanr149/urmlblog/_drafts/2022-09-10-Implenting-SSD-TF2.md

 \end{cases}
 $$

-The prior variances or the scaling constants are not mentioned in the paper, but they are used in the code, I read about them <a href="https://jany.st/post/2017-11-05-single-shot-detector-ssd-from-scratch-in-tensorflow.html" target="_blank">here</a>.
-The author of the paper suggests in a github comment that they can also be understood as loss smoothing factors, the confidence and the localization loss are on a different scale and using the scaling constants brings these two losses together allowing for a smoother loss function that is easy to optimize.
+The prior variances or the scaling constants (5 and 10 in Eq. \ref{eq:offsets}) are not mentioned in the paper, but they are used in the code, I read about them <a href="https://jany.st/post/2017-11-05-single-shot-detector-ssd-from-scratch-in-tensorflow.html" target="_blank">here</a>.
+The author of the paper suggests in a github comment that they can also be understood as loss smoothing factors, the confidence and the localization loss are on a different scale and using the scaling constants brings these two losses together allowing for a smoother loss function that is easier to optimize.

 The confidence loss is the softmax loss over multiple classes: